Margarethe-S/llm-response-timer-action/README.md

 ![Tested on LM Studio](https://img.shields.io/badge/tested-LM%20Studio-blue)

-A GitHub Action that tests locally running Language Models via LM Studio – by sending prompts, measuring response time, and playing acoustic feedback.
+This GitHub Action tests a locally running language model via LM Studio by sending a prompt-based request, measuring the response time, providing acoustic feedback upon completion, and saving the results in a log file.

 ## 🔗 Used in: Dr. Nature